vokegpu/ekg-ui-library/README.md

 The purpose of ekg is be fully customizable, smooth and with many animations.
 Also perform good in low pc specs.

-`ekg` library automaticallly sets the OpenGL API, if your project is running in NDK the ekg sets to OpenGL ES, for high performance applications sets OpenGL 4 or 3.
+`ekg` library automatically sets the OpenGL API, if your project is running in NDK the ekg sets to OpenGL ES, for high performance applications sets OpenGL 4 or 3.

-The ekg has two modes: hybrid and immediate; The hybrid mode joint immediate mode with buidable mode - If widget is created at once tick, the current mode of widget is WBO (widget built once), else WBI (widget built immedate).

 # Hardware